covertnine/c9-starter/README.md

 You will hook up any new build steps starting in this file.

+`gulp compress` will build a production version of the theme name located in the bundle directory (which is in your .gitignore file) and will be named whatever the themename is in the package.json name field.
+In the c9-starter theme case, gulp compress will create a file in the theme /bundle/ directory called c9-starter.zip.

 ### Code Editor

 Visual Studio is highly recommended.